Macrometacorp/docs/docs/search/example/patterns.md

 ## Matching with Negations

-You can search for items that do not have exact matching with specified criteria using the negations.
-In this scenario inequality can be checked with the `!=` operator to return everything from the view index except the documents which do not satisfy the criterion.
+Negations enable you to search for items that do not have exact matching.
+In this scenario, check for inequality with the `!=` operator.

 ```sql
 FOR review IN sample1_view1